 Whereas the physical content of the SLA variable delivered is useful for many applications, it may not fit specific needs.
-For this reason, the “phy_assim” product was introduced in the CMEMS catalogue in 2014.
-It allows the users to easily modify the physical content of the SLA.
+For this reason, the “phy_l3” product allows the users to easily modify the physical content of the SLA.

-Different physical variables are available in the “phy_assim” product (see table below).
-While the SLA (filtered or not) field is by default corrected from different geophysical effects, some of them (namely, the ocean tide, dynamical atmospherical correction and Long wavelength Error correction) are included in the “phy_assim” product in order to let the user compute the SLA field without these corrections.
-A SLA field including the ocean tide effects and the DAC effect can be obtained that way:
+Different physical variables are available in the “phy_l3” product (see table below).
+While the SLA (filtered or not) field is by default corrected from different geophysical effects, some of them (namely, the ocean tide, internal tide, dynamical atmospherical correction and Long Wavelength Error correction) are included in the “phy_l3” product in order to let the user compute the SLA field without these corrections.
+A SLA field including the ocean tide effects, internal tide and the DAC effect can be obtained that way:

 The user can also decide to include in the SLA field only the ocean tide effect and/or the DAC effect.

 Note that the LWE correction is not a geophysical correction.
 However, as it aims at reducing the residual signal of dac and ocean tide (see discussion above), we recommend to use it when reintroducing dac and ocean_tide in the SLA field.

 |Physical variable name||description|